siennabates/siennabates.github.io/content/resume/index.md

 - Closed renewal on multiple customers who were likely to churn into multiyear contracts with additional upsell of license count.
 - Utilized my security background with the engineering team to implemented solution which cut down false positive events by 83% for major customer.

-Krebs Stamos Group | Security Researcher/Analyst | June 2022 – May 2023
+Krebs Stamos Group | Security Researcher/Analyst | Jun 2022 – May 2023
  - Workstream Lead for major critical infrastructure client long-term.
  - Supported Trust and Safety workstream for additional major client.
  - Created internal artifacts for project operations.

-RSA Anti-Fraud Command Center | Senior Analyst (SOC) | January 2020 – February 2022
+RSA Anti-Fraud Command Center | Senior Analyst (SOC) | Jan 2020 – Feb 2022
  - Identified and researched typo-squatting and potentially suspicious domains and coordinate takedowns with registrars and hosting providers worldwide.
  - Researched phishing landing pages and coordinated with service providers to remove pages.
  - Determined fraudulent mobile apps targeting consumers and businesses’ banking details and worked with google play.

-MKR Forensics LLC | Forensic Consultant/Analyst | August 2019 – July 2022
+MKR Forensics LLC | Forensic Consultant/Analyst | Aug 2019 – July 2022
  - Imaged and analyzed data from mobile devices to assist in criminal investigations.
  - Created detailed reports on data recovery and analysis that could be used in court.

-Office of Corporate & Global Partnerships, Purdue University | Project Assistant | December 2018 – August 2019
+Purdue University, OCGP/CyberTAP | Project Assistant | Dec 2018 – Aug 2019
  - Crafted hands-on interactive security labs using multiple learning management systems (LMS) for training technical personnel such as administrators in the field of cybersecurity.
  - Created highly engaging exploitation labs using virtualization technology.